-- The Director of Naval Intelligence (DNI) and the Director of the Defense Intelligence Agency (DIA), respectively, sponsor Intelligence Directors' Essay Awards for the best professionally worthy essays on some aspect of naval or maritime intelligence and joint or national intelligence.
-The awards consist of Office of Naval Intelligence and Defense Intelligence Agency plaques. - The Armed Forces Communications and Electronics Association Award (AFCEA) recognizes the best professional essay in the areas of Avionics, Command and Control, Computers, Communications, Electronic Warfare, Electronics, Radar, Satellites, and Intelligence Systems.
+- The Armed Forces Communications and Electronics Association Award (AFCEA) recognizes the best professional essay in the areas of avionics, command and control, computers, communications, electronic warfare, electronics, radar, satellites, and intelligence systems.
 Operations research papers or other student submissions developing these subjects are considered for the competition.
 Recipients of the award receive a certificate describing the accomplishment and a table clock. - International students attending the Naval Command College are eligible to compete for the Robert E. Batemans International Prize Essay Award sponsored by the Naval War College Foundation.
 The essay must represent original thinking on some aspect of force planning, or current operational or strategic issues of maritime interest with an international dimension.
-The award consists of a \$1,000 cash prize and an inscribed certificate. - The annual Zimmerman/Gray International Essay Award, established in academic year 2004-2005, is given for the best of the professionally worthy papers submitted by a student in the Naval Staff College full year course of study.
+The award consists of a \$1,000 cash prize and an inscribed certificate. - The annual Zimmerman/Gray International Essay Award is given for the best of the professionally worthy papers submitted by a student in the Naval Staff College full year course of study.
 The award consists of a perpetual plaque displayed at the Naval War College bearing the winner's name.
-Recipients of the award are also given a suitably inscribed certificate describing their accomplishment and a cash prize provided through the generosity of Mr. and Mrs. Gilson Gray and the Naval War College Foundation.
+Recipients of the award are also given an inscribed certificate describing their accomplishment and a cash prize provided through the generosity of Mr. and Mrs. Gilson Gray and the Naval War College Foundation.
 The award is named in honor of their fathers, Cmdr.
 Donald Zimmerman, and Cmdr.
-Gilson B. Gray, Jr., both career naval aviators who saw combat duty during World War II.

-- The Captain Walter B. Woodson, Jr., USN, Academic Memorial Prize was established in memory of the individual who served as the Executive Director of the Naval War College Foundation from 1973 to 1993.
+Gilson B. Gray, Jr., both career naval aviators who saw combat duty during World War II. - The Captain Walter B. Woodson, Jr., USN, Academic Memorial Prize was established in memory of the individual who served as the Executive Director of the Naval War College Foundation from 1973 to 1993.
 It is awarded to a Naval Staff College student for the best paper on a topic relating to force planning or strategic issues of maritime interest.
 Sponsored by the Naval War College Foundation through the generosity of Capt.
-Woodson's many friends, the prize is presented at the graduation ceremonies in June and December. - The Naval Submarine League Prize recognizes the best essay or research paper submitted related to submarine warfare by a resident student at the Naval War College. - The Naval War College Review Prizes are sponsored by the Naval War College Foundation for works published in the Naval War College Review.
+Woodson's many friends, the prize is presented at the graduation ceremonies in June and December.

+- The Naval Submarine League Prize recognizes the best essay or research paper submitted related to submarine warfare by a resident student at the Naval War College.
+The Naval War College Review Prizes are sponsored by the Naval War College Foundation for works published in the Naval War College Review.
 The three best feature articles appearing in the Review during a calendar year are awarded cash prizes.
 Historically oriented feature articles of maritime interest may also be considered for the Edward S. Miller History Prize.
-Authors may, but need not, have an affiliation with the Naval War College. - Each year the Naval War College Foundation sponsors a monetary award to an outstanding College of Distance Education Fleet Seminar Program graduate demonstrating high standards of academic performance, professionalism, and community service.
-This award is known as the McGinnis Family Award for Outstanding Performance in Fleet Seminar Education. - The Foundation also presents the Vice Admiral John T. Hayward Award for Outstanding Performance in Correspondence Education to a graduate of the College of Distance Education Web-enabled Program, or the CDROM-based Program who displays the highest overall standard of academic performance during his/her enrollment.
+Authors may, but need not, have an affiliation with the Naval War College. - The McGinnis Family Award for Outstanding Performance in Fleet Seminar Education is awarded each year by the Naval War College Foundation that sponsors a monetary award to an outstanding College of Distance Education Fleet Seminar program graduate demonstrating high standards of academic performance, professionalism, and community service. - The Foundation also presents the Vice Admiral John T. Hayward Award for Outstanding Performance in Correspondence Education to a graduate of the College of Distance Education Web-enabled Program, who displays the highest overall standard of academic performance during his/her enrollment.
 The final course must have been completed prior to 1 June of the year the award is presented.
-Each award consists of a \$1,000 cash prize and a plaque or certificate.

-• Annually the Naval War College presents the Vice Adm.
+Each award consists of a \$1,000 cash prize and a plaque or certificate. - Annually the Naval War College presents the Vice Adm.
 Charles "Soc" McMorris Award to the top graduate of the Maritime Advanced Warfighting School, based on grade point average, faculty evaluation, and peer recommendations.
 The award is presented at MAWS graduation in September.